SimplyPhantomDev/dota2-draft-frontend/README.md

 ```

 ## Usage Guide
- - Click or drag heroes to either team
+ - Select heroes by clicking or dragging
  - Right click to ban a hero
- - Toggle between grid layouts in the UI using the grid layout switch in top left
+ - Toggle between visual layouts with the layout switch
- - Enable Hero Pool Edit Mode to build your personalized pool
+ - Use Hero Pool Edit Mode to personalize suggestions
- - View full draft synergy stats once both teams have 5 picks
- - Hover over a hero in the full draft view to see their detailed synergy breakdown
+ - Hover over a hero to view synergy breakdown
- - Use role filters (carry / support) for tailored suggestions
+ - Role prediction is shown for enemy heroes once picked
+ - View a full hero pool synergy report via the question mark button
+ - Suggestions stop once your team is full
+ - If one team is full, the app automatically picks the other team for you

 ## Planned features

-All of the features listed here are either in pre-alpha state or in planning.
-Release schedule, priority and order is highly dependent on which features are deemed most important.
+These features are still under active planning or development:
 - Alias support for search (e.g. "AM" -> "Anti-Mage", "Mortred" -> "Phantom Assassin") [pre-alpha]
-- Support for tournament mode (captain's mode draft order where the user only tells the app who has the first pick, and then bans and picks happen automatically) [planned]
-- Support for mobile users through different UI design, as well as adapting to touch controls [designing]
-- Role-specific hero pick possibilities (allied heroes can be assigned a role during the draft) [planned]
+- Captains Mode draft simulator [planned]
+- Touch controls and mobile layout [designing]

 ## Author
 Tomi Niemelä